camajsterek/Python/README.md

 # Python
-A repository for small Python projects
+A repository for small Python projects.